angel-zguerrero/node-tyrant-api/README.md

 ## Configuring the app

-Edit ***./.env*** file to use your own ENV VARS to cofingure Redis, MongoDB, Rabbitmq and the Application itself.
+Edit ***./.env*** file to use your own ENV VARS to configure Redis, MongoDB, Rabbitmq and the Application itself.

 ## Running the app